Margaret the Virgin

 Margaret, known as Margaret of Antioch in the West, and as Saint Marina the Great Martyr (Ἁγία Μαρίνα) in the East, is celebrated as a saint on 20 July in Western Christianity, on 30th of July (Julian calendar) by the Eastern Orthodox Church, and on Epip 23 and Hathor 23 in the Coptic Orthodox Church.
+The teenage Margaret is said to have been tortured and beheaded when she refused to renounce Christianity and give her virginity to a Roman official in the 4th century.
 She was reputed to have promised very powerful indulgences to those who wrote or read her life or invoked her intercessions; these no doubt helped the spread of her following.
 Margaret is one of the Fourteen Holy Helpers in Roman Catholic tradition.

 Hagiography

+The miraculous emergence of St. Margaret from the belly of the dragon as depicted in the Grandes Heures of Anne of Brittany, produced 1503 to 1508.

 According to a 9th-century martyrology of Rabanus Maurus, Margaret suffered at Antioch in Pisidia (in what is now Turkey) in c.
 304, during the Diocletianic Persecution.
 She was the daughter of a pagan priest named Aedesius.
 Her mother having died soon after her birth, Margaret was nursed by a Christian woman five or six leagues (15 to 18 mi) from Antioch.
 Having embraced Christianity and consecrated her virginity to God, Margaret was disowned by her father, adopted by her nurse, and lived in the country keeping sheep with her foster mother.

 Olybrius, Governor of the Roman Diocese of the East, asked to marry her, with the demand that she renounce Christianity.
 Upon her refusal she was cruelly tortured, during which various miraculous incidents are reported to have occurred.
 One of these involved being swallowed by Satan in the shape of a dragon, from which she escaped alive when the cross she carried irritated the dragon's innards.
 Eventually, she was decapitated.